google/glome/docs/glome-login.md

 #### Host ID

-The client identifies itself as a named host, using the host id field.
-This id often is a fully qualified domain name, so adhering to domain name restrictions when choosing host ids is a good idea.
+The client identifies itself as a named host, using the `hostid` field.
+This ID often is a fully qualified domain name, so adhering to domain name restrictions when choosing host ids is a good idea.
 However, these restrictions are not enforced by this protocol, but the host id should not need to be encoded for